pseudogene/lamp-denv/README.md

 ##Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

+##License and distribution

+This code is distributed under the GNU GPL license v3.
+The documentation, raw data and work are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.​